-The ip_isr package13 contains the codes needed to remove instrument signatures in exposures from LSST cameras and to produce calibration products.
-To inform our ISR approach, we first designed a model of the instrument, displayed in Fig. 3, based on our knowledge of the hardware and electronics.
+The ip_isr package11 contains the codes needed to remove instrument signatures in exposures from LSST cameras and to produce calibration products.
+To inform our ISR approach, we first designed a model of the instrument, displayed in Fig. 2, based on our knowledge of the hardware and electronics.
 This model states the order in which the different known instrumental effects happen, from a photon hitting the CCD to the output ADC unit (ADU) signal.
-In turn, isrTaskLSST in ip_isr sequentially applies corrections of these effects in the opposite order as their effects occur in the model, as we are attempting to remove the impact of those effects on the image.
-Such corrections are typically done by calling other Tasks (e.g. overscan, crosstalk, etc.) also implemented in ip_isr.
+In turn, isrTaskLSST in ip_isr sequentially applies corrections of these effects in the opposite order as their effects occur in the model, as we are attempting to remove the impact of those ef-